-The Plumstead Make Merry is the longest-running community festival in the Royal Borough of Greenwich.
+The Plumstead Make Merry is the longest-running community festival in the Royal Borough of Greenwich, it all started in 1975.
 Contrary to popular belief, the festival is not run by the council, and the council do not fund the infrastructure of the event.
 It is run entirely by volunteers who are passionate about the local area, and funded through the generosity our supporters and dedicated fundraising efforts.

 If you want to run a stall, perform, or be one of our valued stewards please go to the ‘Get Involved’ section.
 Details can also be found there on how to help us with our fundraising through sponsorship and donations.